From Caregiver to Patient: When Women Break Down Silently

 Final Thoughts

 Caregiving can be taxing if one is unable to find space for oneself and loses one’s own being in the process.
 The chances of anxiety and other mental health concerns can also increase without proper breaks and support for the caregivers.
 At Athena OKAS, we hold pace for you and want you to feel heard with the help of our expert professionals.
-The women-centric centre enables you to honestly share without any hesitation or fear.
+The women-centric center enables you to honestly share without any hesitation or fear.

 If you are looking for such a space wherein you can pause from your caregiving responsibilities and learn to find yourself again, then reach out to Athena OKAS.
 You can call us at +91 9289730444, and we would be happy to support you!